gallochris/writing/_posts/2016-01-13-how-they-use-it.md

 That's considered an above average pit stop for most NASCAR pit crews.

-I couldn't understand what I was seeing.
-"Why the hell are they doing that?"
-I asked.
+So, "Why they hell are they doing that again?"

-I saw the pit crew pouring out full two-liters of Coca-Cola on the asphalt in the pits.
+I asked as I saw the pit crew pouring out full two-liters of Coca-Cola on the asphalt.

 A friend replied, "Oh, that's to keep the ground sticky for the pit crew.
-Can't slip on it will cost you when making a pit stop."
+Can't slip or it will cost you when making a pit stop."

 Pit crews look for any advantage they can get.
 11 seconds is not a long time.